 Metro COG requests suggested studies or planning projects by April 5, 2019.
 We will compile project suggestions for review by the TTC and Policy Board at their April meetings.
 This prospective project list will be maintained and provided to the TTC and Policy Board for further review and additional suggestions in 2020, in preparation for the 2021 budget and the 2021-2022 UPWP.

-Follow-up Activity/Input back to Metro COG:
+Follow-up Action:

 1.)
 Submit suggested study or planning project ideas by April 5, 2019 using the template included in this memorandum.